automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Orthomerus.md

 # Orthomerus
-## Description: One of the few dinosaurs to be discovered in Holland.
+## One of the few dinosaurs to be discovered in Holland.